 One could make a better estimate of the universe’s age than the one we have now have if one could determine the total gravitational potential the universe had in the beginning.
 This would help us to determine how much of the redshift is a result of the radial velocity of galaxies and how much was a result of gravity.

 The Cosmic background radiation may give us a way to do this because most assume the slight temperature variations across it tells how matter was distributed at the time it was emitted.
 One can use the magnitude those density differentials to determine how each part interacted with its neighbors to produce that distribution.
-This may permit us to estimate how much matter is represented by one of these temperature variations by using Einstein’s field equations get an approximate value for the total mass and gravitational potential of the universe had at that time.
+This may permit us to estimate how much matter is represented by one of these temperature variations and by using Einstein’s field equations get an approximate value for the total mass and gravitational potential of the universe had at that time.

 This would allow one to subtract the redshift caused by the differential gravitational potential at its origin of the visible universe with respect to what it is now to determine actual the radial velocity of galaxies and thereby a more accurate measure of its age.